JacksonSong27/Max-Return-Portfolio-Optimizer/README.md

-# Max-Return-Portfolio-Optimizer
-Data Science Project
+# Data Science Project: Retirement Investment Optimizer

-Goal: Input Maximum Risk you are willing to take, desired rate of return (this is not that relevant, this more for a comparison to product).
-Allow user to input these information on Interactive HTML page.
+## Goal

-Why?
-Our original goal is to help the elderly maximize their rate of return in the stock market so that they can retire.
-But we want to apply this algorithm for people of all ages depending on their maximum risk.
+The objective of this project is to assist users, particularly the elderly, in maximizing their rate of return in the stock market to facilitate a comfortable retirement.
+The algorithm is designed to be applicable to individuals of all ages based on their specified maximum risk tolerance.

+## How to Use
+Users can input their maximum acceptable risk and desired rate of return on an interactive HTML page for personalized investment recommendations.

+## Implementation Steps

-How to do that?
-Steps:  1) Get Historical Stock Market Data
+1. **Get Historical Stock Market Data:**
-	1) Use Index Funds
-	2) Use bonds
-	3) we are not using crypto yet because not that applicable

-2. Get the average annual rate of return and risk of each financial instrument (ex: index funds, or bonds) How?
+   - Utilize historical data from index funds and bonds.
+   - Crypto assets are not included currently due to limited applicability.

+2. **Calculate Average Annual Rate of Return and Risk:**
-We use simple math for annual rate of return, we use standard deviation to calculate risk.
+   - Employ simple math for calculating the annual rate of return.
+   - Use standard deviation to assess risk for each financial instrument.

-3. Use Machine Learning Model to predict FUTURE DATA How?
+3. **Implement Machine Learning Model for Future Predictions:**
+   - Utilize a machine learning model to predict future data.

-We use very old data as “training data”.
-We use “newer” data as “testing” data.
-Then, we use this to compute future annual rate of return and risk for each financial instrument,.
+   - Train the model using older data and test it with more recent data to forecast annual rates of return and risk for each financial instrument.

-Why?
- We need a machine learning model.
-We want more data.
+4. **Apply Markowitz Model:**

-4. We input data into a Markowitz Model (this is not machine learning, this is a mathematical algorithm to get the maximum rate of return given a certain algorithm).
-This will give us maximum rate of return (which we want).
+   - Use a mathematical algorithm (Markowitz Model) to determine the maximum rate of return for a given risk level.

+5. **Generate Ideal Portfolio:**
-5. Additional Code: We write additional code to give us the ideal portfolio of index funds/bonds that an individual with a certain risk level wants
+   - Develop additional code to generate an ideal portfolio of index funds and bonds tailored to an individual's specified risk level.

-(Done!)
+## Implementation Status
+The core functionality of the project is complete.

+6. **Enhance User Experience (Optional):**
-6. (If we wanna be fancy), we make a fancy HTML page with graphs and visuals.
+   - Create a visually appealing HTML page with graphs and visuals for a user-friendly interface.

+## Why Machine Learning
+The inclusion of a machine learning model enhances the predictive capabilities of the algorithm, allowing it to adapt to changing market conditions and generate more accurate forecasts.

+**Note:** This project is a continuous work in progress, and future enhancements may include additional features and asset classes for a more comprehensive investment strategy.